trustwallet/ansible-collection-blockchain/README.md

-# Ansible Collection - trustwallet.blockchains
+# Ansible Collection - trustwallet.blockchain

-Trust Wallet is a most trusted & secure crypto wallet.
+:shield: Trust Wallet is a most trusted & secure non-custodial crypto wallet.

-The Ansible Collection contains Trust Wallet's roles to manage blockchain nodes.
+The Trust Wallet's Ansible Collection contains roles to configure blockchain nodes.

+NOTE: These roles set up non-validator nodes.
+Please check the requirements and an additional configuration at the chain's documentation if the validator or other node type is required.

 List of the collection roles:

-* `trustwallet.blockchains.cosmos` - All Cosmos-SDK based chains
+* `trustwallet.blockchain.cosmos` - All Cosmos-SDK based chains
-* `trustwallet.blockchains.ethereum` - Go Ethereum (geth)
+* `trustwallet.blockchain.ethereum` - Go Ethereum (geth)
 * _...more are coming_

 ## Ansible Collection Usage